Cerebras/csl-examples/tutorials/17-libraries/README.rst

 Libraries
 =========

-The CSLang compiler comes bundled with a few standard libraries, which can be imported into the user's program using the ``@import_module()`` builtin.
+The CSL compiler comes bundled with a few standard libraries, which can be imported into the user's program using the ``@import_module()`` builtin.
 This example shows three such compiler-bundled libraries: